Kristina01111000/WordPressTheme/README.md

 To do:

+	- need to update header file and add css file

-	- Need to find the root of the theme to add the assets folder to the theme
+	- Need use the root  to add the assets folder to the theme
 		- server is filezilla
 			- the css can be updated on the wordpress theme editor
-			- currently it works

 	- current problem is in the header array
 		- partially fixed, it shows up but the the dropdown is still not working